 Cosmo's Dream is an Americana/Bluegrass trio.
 They can play without amplification, or they have PA and lights if required for your event.
 They are appropriate for weddings, parties, and concerts.
 They play a variety of material ranging from traditional bluegrass, country, folk, and pop oriented acoustic music.
+They keep a regular schedule of monthly performances in addition to yearly festival bookings in the Tacoma area.
+In fall of 2018 they made a fifteen-show tour to Folk Alliance in Los Angeles, California.

 The band is comprised of husband-wife duo Steve and Kristi Nebel and singer-songwriter, guitarist Gen Obata, all residents of Tacoma, WA.
 They met in 2012 at a local folk music event, quickly became friends, and started jamming and playing music together in 2014.
 They launched the trio Cosmo's Dream in early 2015.